BU-Spark/ds-bad-landlords-data-pipeline/Deployment.md

   The Flask server is served at port 80 so exposing the container's port 80 to localhost 80 makes the server available outside the container.

-- Add masscourt database keys
+- Add masscourt database keys to .env file
   Reach out to mannysa@bu.edu for the keys.

 ## How to change processing cadence